microsoft/vscode-python-templates/README.md

 You can expect from each sample:
 - An explanation of its functionality
-- Link to a guide on Python in VS Code website, if it has one
+- Link to a guide on the [VS Code website](https://code.visualstudio.com/docs), if it has one
 - Appropriate configuration files
 - Sample code